Probabilistic distances-based hallucination detection in LLMs with RAG: Conclusion

 \section{Conclusion}

-We propose a novel hallucination detection method based on Maximum Mean Discrepancy ($\operatorname{MMD}$), which measures the divergence between prompt and response hidden-state distributions.
-Counterintuitively, our preliminary analysis reveals that hallucinated responses deviate less from the context in latent space than grounded ones, suggesting that hallucinations may stem from ``lazy'' computational paths~---~where the model defaults to superficial context rephrasing rather than rigorous reasoning.
-This insight led to our distance-based hallucination score: greater prompt-response distances correlate with lower hallucination likelihood.
+We propose a novel method for detecting hallucinations based on maximum mean divergence ($\operatorname{MMD}$), which measures the divergence between the distributions of the query and response hidden states.
+To improve detection quality, we use attention-head embeddings rather than layer embeddings, as our ablation studies confirm that layer-level representations blur factuality signals.
+In addition, we use bootstrapping approaches to account for the autoregressiveness of text tokens.
+We further demonstrate that the method does not require a large amount of labeled data in its standard setting, nor does it require a large number of heads to capture the factuality signal.

-To enhance detection quality, we employ attention-head embeddings rather than layer-wise ones, as our ablation studies confirm that layer-level representations blur factuality signals.
-Further, we utilize learnable deep kernels to optimize the discriminative power of $\operatorname{MMD}$.
+Notably, the method has a strong correlation with the solution to the NLI task and demonstrates good transferability with a strong shift to the hallucination detection domain, allowing the method to operate in a fully unsupervised mode.

-Our method achieves state-of-the-art performance across diverse benchmarks, particularly excelling on complex tasks with long answers, such as RAGTruth QA and RAGTruth Summ.
-Notably, it remains robust to the choice of distance metric (e.g., Sinkhorn or Euclidean distances) and achieves competitive results even when no kernel training is performed.
-Our findings establish a simple yet effective geometric approach to hallucination detection, grounded in the statistical divergence of latent representations.
+Our method achieves state-of-the-art or competitive results on various tests, especially on larger models.
+Our results establish a simple but effective geometric approach to hallucination detection based on statistical divergence of latent representations.